AdobeDocs/marketo.en/help/sky/using-the-program-setup-tab.md

 ---
-Title: using-the-program-setup-tab
+title: using-the-program-setup-tab
-Description: Using the Program Setup Tab
+description: Using the Program Setup Tab
 ---

 # Using the Program Setup Tab